trychlos/pwix-cookie-manager/README.md

     This `name` is expected to be a unique identifier of the cookie, cannot be empty.

+    Please note that `cookieManager` internally uses some reserved characters.
+These reserved characters must not be used when naming a cookie.
+As of 1.1.1, these are:

+    - comma `,`
+    - pipe `|`

 - `responsible`

     The application (resp. another package) name, as a string.